Ahmed-Islam-AI/Ahmed-Islam-AI/README.md

 # **Greetings, fellow developers! 👋**
-Nice to e-meet you!
-I'm **Ahmed Islam**, an enthusiastic undergraduate CS student hailing from University Of Haripur.
+Nice to meet you!
+I'm **Ahmed Islam**, an enthusiastic undergraduate CS student from the University Of Haripur.
 My passion for technology has led me to explore a wide range of technical domains, and I love diving into projects that challenge my skills and creativity.
 ## **🚀 What I Do**
 * 💻 Front End Web Development
 * 🤖 AI Enthusiast